gnouhp/Synthetic-Segmentation/README.md

 As a note on deep fully convolutional nets, it is usually recommended to first downsample feature maps and then upsample them with transpose convolutions, but for this trivial toy task, I found that this slowed down my training by adding unnecessary depth to my shallow network.

-Here is an example of the progression of model's learning on validation samples (segmentation images are captioned with the epoch), after about 10 minutes of training on my gpu-enabled laptop:
+Here is an example of the progression of the model's learning on validation samples, after about 10 minutes of training on my gpu-enabled laptop:

+Epoch 0:
 ![Epoch 0](https://github.com/gnouhp/Synthetic-Segmentation/blob/master/repo_images/viz_0.png)

+Epoch 150:
 ![Epoch 150](https://github.com/gnouhp/Synthetic-Segmentation/blob/master/repo_images/viz_150.png)

+Epoch 300:
 ![Epoch 300](https://github.com/gnouhp/Synthetic-Segmentation/blob/master/repo_images/viz_300.png)

+Epoch 450:
 ![Epoch 450](https://github.com/gnouhp/Synthetic-Segmentation/blob/master/repo_images/viz_450.png)

+Epoch 500:
 ![Epoch 500](https://github.com/gnouhp/Synthetic-Segmentation/blob/master/repo_images/viz_500.png)

 The resolution of the model's class predictions continues to improve with more training epochs, but 500 iterations of gradient descent was sufficient for the purpose of this toy segmentation task.